Cloudxtreme/DDPS-demo/README.md

     $ vagrant reload

-Don't reboot the VM from inside the VM!
-It wont load the Vagrantfile when booting, and mounting /vagrant and portforwarding wont work!
+Don't reboot the VM from inside the VM or from VirtualBox!
+It wont load the Vagrantfile when booting, and mounting /vagrant and port forwarding wont work!

 ### When you are done, you can halt/shutdown the VirtualBox VM with